alexiaales/SpotitPy/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+ To use this software  you need to have python >= 3.8 .
 ```
 Give examples
 ```